conduktor/conduktor-platform/README.md

 Simplifying the complexity of real-time data streaming, Conduktor Platform enables leading organizations to improve team productivity and unlock true business value.

-Just want to have a look? our demo environnement is there : https://demo.stg.apps.cdkt.dev/
+Just want to have a look? our demo environment is there : https://demo.stg.apps.cdkt.dev/

 # First Steps

-## Requierements 📑
+## Requirements 📑

 ### Software :
 - **docker** : See installation instructions [here](https://docs.docker.com/engine/install/)